 The 21-inch wheel up front and 18-inch wheel at the rear with single-channel ABS are great for off-road.
 The bike’s frame strength was tested at last year’s Raid de Himalaya rally, the third toughest in the world.
 The Xpulse is expected to launch around the end of 2018 with prices starting from INR 1 lakh.

 Upcoming Bikes In India – Royal Enfield 650 Twins

 Next up in the list of the upcoming bikes in India are the Royal Enfield 650 twins.
-The most anticipated product of the year will launch in September this year.
+The most anticipated product of the year is launching between 22nd to 26th September this year.
+First they will be launched globally, then after a few months will come to India.
 The Continental GT 650 and Interceptor 650 share the same underpinnings and cycle parts with visual details being the only defining factors.
 The 648cc air-cooled, twin-cylinder engine is good for 47 bhp at 7,100 rpm and 52 Nm of torque at 4,000 rpm.
 The engine will comes mated to a six-speed gearbox with a slip-assist clutch.
 The conventional telescopic fork at the front and gas-charged twin shocks at the rear are common amongst the two.
 The Continental GT 650 range will start around INR 2.9 lakh and the Interceptor GT range around 3.2 lakh.